filipciesielski7/Mechanical_Clock/README.md

 - GLM
 - Assimp

-When it comes to Windows, to run this program [Visual Studio](https://visualstudio.microsoft.com/pl/) is needed.
+On Windows, [Visual Studio](https://visualstudio.microsoft.com/pl/) is needed to run this program.

 ### Linux